desousar/sfes/README.md

 # Simulation tool for electronic circuits

 #### _(Simulationstool Für Elektronische Schaltungen)_

+Want to run this app locally ? check the file helpDevFolder/GitHubOrderCloneCommit.txt

 ## Table of Contents

 - [Creation of a circuit](#creation-of-a-circuit)
 - [Administration of the circuit](#administration-of-the-circuit)
 - [Fill in values](#fill-in-values)